shyamkumarnair/shape-technical-test/README.md

 ### Tests

+Integration tests are in SquareIntegrationTest.java

-Tests are in SquareValidatorTest.java.
+Validation tests are in SquareValidatorTest.java.
 Have tested for the following scenarios,

 Note - [ The co-ordinates are in the order of (xBottomLeft, yBottomLeft, xTopLeft, yTopLeft, xBottomRight, yYBottomRight, xTopRight, yTopRight]